afeld/computing-in-context/project_3.md

 - Specific
 - Objectively answerable through the data available
-- _Just the right amount_ of ambitious (non-trivial)
+- _Just the right amount_ of ambitious ([non-trivial](#analysis-requirements))

-If you want help/feedback, don't hesitate ask on [Ed](https://courseworks2.columbia.edu/courses/207091/external_tools/37606?display=borderless) or come to [office hours](office_hours.md).
+If you want help/feedback, don't hesitate to ask on [Ed](https://courseworks2.columbia.edu/courses/207091/external_tools/37606?display=borderless) or come to [office hours](office_hours.md).

 #### Tips

 - Don't overthink it; getting up through filling out the prompt shouldn't take more than a few hours.
 - Your question/hypothesis doesn't need to be something novel; confirming something you read / heard about is fine.
-- You won't be graded on the scientific soundness of your work.
-  - That said, please think through and note assumptions/caveats/unknowns of your approach.
 - The point of the prompt is to ensure you've dug into the data and that your project scope is reasonable.
-Think of it as a head start rather than something you're locked into.
+Think of it as a guide rather than something you're locked into.
 - Even the question can bake in assumptions.
   - Example: "What ZIP code has the highest number of food poisoning cases?" assumes a relationship between food-borne illness and geography.
   - What assumptions does your question make?